google-ml-infra/rules_ml_toolchain/gpu/README.md

    mode driver (KMD) necessary to run the application.
 Hermetic CUDA  toolchain includes hermetic UMD libs.

+   **The recommended approach is to enable complete CUDA hermeticity, including CUDA UMD libs.**

    To enforce complete hermeticity and link in hermetic CUDA UMD, use the flag `--@cuda_driver//:include_cuda_umd_libs`.
 The default flag value is `false`.